Before entering any races please ensure that you have read and understood ALL of the event information.

 Racing licences need to include your signature and emergency contact details on the back.

-Prior to registering for membership or entering any races, novice 4th Category licence holders are strongly advised to attend a skills training session.
-Lee Valley Velopark have specifically developed these to assist in your race preparation.
+Prior to registering for membership or entering any races, novice 4th Category licence holders are strongly advised to attend a minimum of TWO skills training sessions which have been specifically developed by Lee Valley VeloPark to assist in your race preparation.
 They are designed to improve your racing confidence and to familiarise you with the skills required to participate safely.
 There are also Pay & Ride sessions available for people who want to practice on the circuit.

 British Cycling’s RACESMART campaign has been designed to promote responsible racing on Britain’s roads and many of it’s principles also apply to closed circuit races and we have included these below.
 We also recommend that you watch the videos, even if you’re not a beginner!

 The campaign uses digital resources to provide advice about racing etiquette, techniques, riding skills as well as highlighting the role riders can play in protecting the future of the sport.

 The Racesmart campaign promotes the good habits and positive behaviours of road racing directly to riders in a way that highlights the need to race responsibly.